ErwinJr2/ErwinJr2/docs/other.rst

 when they are reliable.
 The ``dev`` branch is intended to be the developing branch for a single maintainer.

+For the version number, we suggest the three-part version number convention:
+[major version.minor version.patch].
+For example, version 2.1.0 means major
+version 2, minor version 1, and patch 0.
+Major version should increase when there are large updates or a change of old APIs; minor version should increase when there are new features; patch number increases when it's a bug fix.
+To tag a version, it is done on the GitHub repository webpage, so that new versions will trigger a release and the following deployment.

 The software requires optionally a compiled C library.
 For users installing the software directly from `The Python Package Index <https://pypi.org/project/ErwinJr2/>`_ (PyPI) via ``pip`` command, Python will first check if a compiled binary file (called ``wheel``)